Avoid These 10 Foods If You Want Clear Skin

 What products are included in this list?
 Probably some of your favourites, including:

-Not only are dairy products common as foods by themselves.
-They are often used as ingredients in favourite meals and must be avoided on all levels.
-Fortunately, there are many non-dairy alternatives on the market that allow you the experience of milk products without unwanted skin consequences.
+Not only are dairy products common foods in themselves, but they are often used as ingredients in favourite meals and must be avoided on all levels.
+Fortunately, many non-dairy alternatives on the market allow you to experience milk products without unwanted skin consequences.

 2. Alcoholic Beverages